Khushil-Dave/ddf-portfolio/README.md

 - At higher frequency (100 Hz), the LED appears stable and continuously ON.

 → Moreover,this happens because the switching becomes too fast for the human eye to detect.
-→ AS i observed the flickering effect gradually disappears as the frequency increases and becomes almost unnoticeable around higher frequencies (≈ 45–100 Hz).
+→ As i observed the flickering effect gradually disappears as the frequency increases and becomes almost unnoticeable around higher frequencies (≈ 45–100 Hz).